ducksaucewithmsg/trans-neofetch/README.md

 i use red in place of pink, but that doesnt work for everyone, so just keep that in mind.

 if you use this and find any trans flag colors looking too american, edit the set color and replace "1" with "5"

+# Install script

+If you want a painless experience you can simply execute `./install.sh` and it will do everything for you.

+The command `neofetch` is replaced with an alias, which declares the correct art and colors.
+It is placed in `~/.bashrc`, `~/.zshrc` and `~/.config/fish/config.fish` if you say yes in the installer.
+Otherwise the alias is `echo`-ed and you can place it there yourself.